brickfield/moodle-mod_board/README.md

 National Forum, and also from UCL.

 ## Version support ##
-This plugin has been developed to work on Moodle releases 4.00, 4.01, and 4.02.
-Support for 4.03 will be forthcoming.
+This plugin has been developed to work on Moodle releases 4.00, 4.01, 4.02 and 4.03.

 ## Development ##
 This plugin has been developed and is maintained by Brickfield Education Labs.